 Before we move on from users and sessions, we need to discuss acquisition data, which is the “how do people get to my website” information.
 In UA, you’d see that information under acquisition.
 You’d see information for users, new users, and sessions all in a single report.
 In GA4, acquisition is entirely split up between users and sessions.
 So what should you use in your reporting?
 It depends on what you’re measuring!

-If you have people logging into your website and you’re sending user IDs off to GA4, you want to look at the user reports.
+If you have people logging into your website and you’re sending user IDs off to GA4 or if you want to see the very first way that someone got to your website, you want to look at the user reports.
 Otherwise, the session reports are going to be what you want most of the time.
 Looking at users is just not a reliable way to count people visiting your website unless you can track them using your own logins.
 So both of these two options, user acquisition and traffic acquisition, have the same limits of measurement that we just covered.
 Nothing is 100% accurate, ever.

-You also need to remember that a ton of people use ad blockers!
+You also need to remember that analytics is generally not accurate!
+Many people use ad blockers!
 Some people use browsers that clear their cookies regularly and some people use other identity obscuring products that prevent you from tracking acquisition clearly.
+If you have consent management set up on your website, people can be refusing tracking as well.
 You are definitely never seeing the full picture here, no matter what analytics tool you use.

 Looking to improve your analytics skills?